ClickHouse/ClickHouse/docs/en/development/tests.md

 ## Test Coverage {#test-coverage}

 We also track test coverage but only for functional tests and only for clickhouse-server.
 It is performed on daily basis.

+## Tests for Tests

+There is automated check for flaky tests.
+It runs all new tests 100 times (for functional tests) or 10 times (for integration tests).
+If at least single time the test failed, it is considered flaky.

 ## Test Automation {#test-automation}